wp-plugins/kkprogressbar/readme.txt

 3. Click on a coloured icon to save the changes.

 == Changelog ==

+= 1.1.4.2 =
+* FIX: Cannot use in sub directory wordpress install

 = 1.1.4 =
 * NEW: Totally new uncover of my plugin.